 It is enough to spend to spend a whole day to see around all the monuments in Mahabalipuram as most of them are located in the same vicinity.
 Since it was July when I visited, the heat was unbearable.
 So make sure you carry an umbrella, wear a hat and drink lots of water to keep you hydrated.
 There is no particular best time to visit, you can visit any time of the year but still, the weather is little mild from October to February.

 Mahabalipuram is well connected by road from Chennai, Pondicherry, Kanchipuram and Chengalpattu.
 Chennai has the nearest airport and there are both national and international flights to Chennai on regular basis from almost all airports.
 Also, the nearest railway station is the Chennai Central.
 Chennai is 45km from Mahabalipuram and from there you can take a bus, cab or taxi.
 Chengalpattu is another railway station which is connected with all important cities of Tamil Nadu.

 What to buy in Mahabalipuram

-The moment our car entered Mahabalipuram I noticed there were lots and lots of shops that sells sculptures made out by carving stones.
+The moment our car entered Mahabalipuram I noticed there were lots and lots of shops that sell sculptures made out by carving stones.
 I saw huge sculptures of Lord Buddha, Ganesha, Shiva.
 I wish I could bring them home.
 Along with bigger ones, small statues of various gods and goddesses are available you can buy for your home or as gifts.
 But make sure to bargain.
-Also you can buy conch shell necklaces, bangles from the shops in the market outside the monuments.
-But again the key word is to bargain.
+Also, you can buy conch shell necklaces, bangles from the shops in the market outside the monuments.
+But again the keyword is to bargain.

 Hope you found the article informative.
 Do drop in comments and share with your friends.
 The information I have given about the monuments are collected from the information as I was told by my driver anna, who was a local guy and some I gathered from the internet.
 All the photographs are taken by Yours Truly.